san-sei/documents/content/en/docs/for_administrators/users_and_security_keys_management/configure_a_shared_user_account/what_is_a_shared_or_generic_account.md

 ---
-title: "What is a shared (or generic) account"
+title: "What is a Shared (or Generic) Account"
 description: ""
 lead: ""
 date: 2023-09-11T15:02:25+03:30